aniketfuryrocks/aniketfuryrocks/README.md

 I want to talk about stuff like [NIO in Java](https://docs.oracle.com/javase/7/docs/api/java/nio/package-summary.html), JavaFX, OpenGL/Vulkan/Qt/GTK+, Embedded Systems, and more but it is already getting very lengthy.
 Invite me for a coffee and we'll discuss more.

-Btw, check out my other profile [eAdded](https://github.com/eadded) as well.
+Btw, check out my other profile [eAdded](https://github.com/eadded) too.